The 12 Best Flashlights in 2024

 $$$$

-The Cloud Defensive MCH flashlight is purpose-built for people who expect more out of their gear.
+The Cloud Defensive MCH flashlight is purpose-built specifically for people that expect a little more out of their gear.
 It measures 5.17” long, is made with 6061 precision machined aluminum, and has an IPX8 waterproof rating to boot.
-It comes in two light head configurations: everyday carry or High Candela.
-Depending on the model, you can configure both versions to a single or dual output LED light ranging from 1100 to 1400 lumens.
-Then there’s also a customizable tail cap to choose which accessories you find most useful for carry.
-And if an 18650 platform is a bit too large for your everyday carry, Cloud Defensive also offers a shorter 18350 body for the MCH for a more pocketable option.
+It comes in two light head configurations: EDC or High Candela.
+Depending on the model, you can configure both versions to either a single or dual output LED light ranging from 1100 to 1400 lumens.
+Then there’s also a customizable tail cap so you can choose which accessories you find most useful for carry.
+And if an 18650 platform is a bit too large for your EDC, Cloud Defensive also offers a shorter 18350 body for the MCH for a more pocketable option.

 Key Features to Consider When Buying a Flashlight – How to Choose

-Before finding the best flashlight for you, you should know a few key things.
-Not all flashlights prioritize the same features, so solid foundational knowledge of each term can help you pick the light best for you.
+Before finding the best flashlight for you, there are a few key things you should know.
+Not all flashlights prioritize the same features, so having a solid foundational knowledge of each term can help you pick the light best for you.
 You can learn something useful even if you don’t pick up a flashlight for yourself.

 Brightness